matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 implements Olm and Megolm.
 It is written in C/C++, but has [bindings for several different languages](https://gitlab.matrix.org/matrix-org/olm#bindings-1).
-This guide assumes that libolm is used, and gives code examples in C++ and Javascript (TODO: and Python).
+This guide assumes that libolm is used, and gives code examples in C++ and JavaScript (TODO: and Python).
+Note that the code examples have not been tested, and are only for illustrative purposes only.

 When using libolm directly, you will need to allocate the necessary buffers, and provide the necessary randomness in the form of byte arrays of the